aria42/infer/README.md

 # Infer
 ## Inference and Machine Learning in Clojure

-*WARNING*: this is an early project and the API will have breaking changes.

 Infer is a library for machine learning and statistical inference, designed to be used in real production systems.

 Infer is written in [Clojure](http://clojure.org/) and leverages many JVM packages.